 Think about the following (we have answered some of these questions already, above):

 - To whom are you speaking?
 (Target market, demographic, and persona)

 - Which market segment does your product or service serve?

-- What is your brand promise?
-(Both rational and emotional)
+- What is your emotional brand promise (feelings and validation)?

 - Why is your product or service different from the competition, and why should your clients care?

 A strong statement of this type will take into account the target market/consumer, the frame within which the decision to buy this product over an alternative and the points of difference between the product/service in question and the alternatives on offer.

 For example, ZipCar’s Brand Positioning Statement is “To urban-dwelling, educated techno-savvy consumers [target], when you use Zipcar car-sharing service instead of owning a car [competitive frame], you save money while reducing your carbon footprint [points of difference].” [source]